About Chun

 Lead Business Designer

-Scaled China business design operations while launching multiple digital ventures in emerging markets.
+Scaled China design operations and launched digital ventures across emerging markets.

 Technicon Design